Clever/ARCHIVED-mongoose-repl/README.md

 If you're using the [Mongoose ODM](http://mongoosejs.com/) to keep your MongoDB code from descending into schema-less chaos, it can be a pain to fall back to the barebones Mongo shell when you want to interact with your data.

 `mongoose-repl` registers your schemas and exposes the resulting models in an interactive REPL, so you can `findById` and `populate` to your heart's content.
-You'll never have to type `ObjectId` again.
+You'll never have to type `ObjectId` again!
 Oh, and did I mention it interprets CoffeeScript?

     $ mongoose --schemas examples/schemas.coffee localhost/test
     > Dog.findById('520bb7baa4e06dc4e9000001').select('enemy name').populate('enemy')